 Historic Philadelphia

-This is one of the best cities to immerse yourself into American history.
-In a block of space called the “Old City”, starting at Walnut and 6th streets and going over roughly to Race street and the piers, you will be able to see no less than all of the following: Independence Hall (where they signed the Declaration of Independence), the Liberty Bell, The National Constitution Center, the U.S. Mint, The Betsy Ross House and Elfreth’s Alley.
-There is much more, but those were the highlights we chose to see.
+This is one of the best cities for immersing yourself into American history.
+In a block of space called the “Old City”, starting at Walnut and 6th streets and going over roughly to Race street and the piers, you will be able to see all of the following: Independence Hall (where they signed the Declaration of Independence), the Liberty Bell, The National Constitution Center, the Philadelphia Mint, The Betsy Ross House and Elfreth’s Alley, and more.

-The Liberty Bell: Now fully immersed in the feel of the times, you can’t miss a stop to see the Liberty Bell, a few blocks south between 5th and 6th streets.
-A visit to the Liberty Bell center is free, and it will teach you about how this bell became a symbol of liberty for all.
+The Liberty Bell: You can’t miss a stop to see the Liberty Bell, a few blocks south between 5th and 6th streets.
+Entrance is free, and you will learn all about how this bell became a symbol of liberty for all.
 You can see exhibitions, a film, and of course the cracked Liberty Bell itself.
-The reason why it is cracked has not been recorded, but most likely after 90 years of hard use, small cracks and repairs that did not go well caused it.
-This is the bell that originally hung in the Philadelphia State House (now Independence Hall) and rung in the congressmen for assembly.
+The reason why it is cracked has not been recorded, but most likely after 90 years of use, small cracks and repeated repairs may have caused it.
+This is the bell that originally hung in the Philadelphia State House (now Independence Hall) and was used to ring in the congressmen for assembly.

 City Hall